flutter/website/src/content/app-architecture/case-study/data-layer.md

 The `BookingRepository` takes the `ApiClient` service as an input, which it uses to get and update the raw data from the server.
-It's important that the service is a private member, so that the UI layer cannot bypass the repository and call a service directly.
+It's important that the service is a private member, so that the UI layer can't bypass the repository and call a service directly.

 With the `ApiClient` service,
-the repository can poll for updates to a user's saved bookings that might happen on the server, and make POST requests to delete saved bookings.
+the repository can poll for updates to a user's saved bookings that might happen on the server, and make `POST` requests to delete saved bookings.

 The raw data that a repository transforms into application models can come from multiple sources and multiple services,